How to Get into Private Equity from a Bulge-Bracket Bank and Conquer the Crazy Recruiting Process

 For example, assume that CapEx = D&A and that the Change in Working Capital is a simple percentage of revenue, the change in revenue, or even a constant figure.

 If you don’t do that, you’ll never finish these tests in 30 minutes.

-This “on-cycle” process continues until February or early March.
-“On-cycle” means that you’re interviewing for positions starting the next year.
+This “on-cycle” process continues for a few months.
+“On-cycle” means that you’re interviewing for positions starting the next year or year after that.